alex-everitt/ETL-Big-Data-Pipeline/README.md

 # ETL-Big-Data-Pipeline
 ## Overview
 ETL Big Data Pipeline for log files using the Hortonworks HDP distribution.
-Built using Nifi interface with Kafka, Flume, Oozie, Spark Streaming, Cassandra and HDFS
+Built using Nifi interface with Kafka, Flume, Oozie, Spark Streaming, Cassandra and HDFS.
 This pipeline starts at a log file containing records of Errors and Warnings ocuring on a web server.
-Everytime new records are appended to this file, they are sent down the pipeline one line at a time
+Everytime new records are appended to this file, they are sent down the pipeline one line at a time.
-Lines are routed to a Kafka topic depending on if they contain certain keywords, and then sinked into HDFS using flume
+Lines are routed to a Kafka topic depending on if they contain certain keywords, and then sinked into HDFS using flume.
 An Oozie coordinator job is used to apply a Spark Streaming job with a 1 minute time window and a slider interval of 5 secs.
-This Spark Streaming job counts the number of lines containing each keyword and then streams results to a Kafka topic
+This Spark Streaming job counts the number of lines containing each keyword and then streams results to a Kafka topic.
-From this Kafka topic, final results are sinked as records into a Cassandra database and also sinked sequentially into HDFS
+From this Kafka topic, final results are sinked as records into a Cassandra database and also sinked sequentially into HDFS.

 ## Tools Used